Orange County Public Schools: High schools

 Prior to 1952, there were only two high schools in the City of Orlando: Orlando High School and Jones High School, which was a segregation-era Black-only high school until integration was enforced.
 Other municipalities in the county had high schools: Apopka, Florida; Winter Park, Florida; Ocoee, Florida; Winter Garden, Florida (Lakeview H.S.), and Eatonville, Florida (Hungerford H.S.).

 In 1952, Orlando High was split into what became Edgewater High School and William R. Boone High School.
 Originally to be named "Orlando North" and "Orlando South", respectively, Orlando South took its modern name after its principal, William R. Boone, died before it opened.
 Orlando North took the name of the road it was built on, Edgewater Drive.
 The former Orlando High campus became Howard Middle School.
 Jones High moved to its present location in 1952, which was reconstructed in 2004.

 In 1975, Ocoee High School and Lakeview High School were closed (their old campuses then housed Junior High schools of the same names) and their students went to the new West Orange High School.
 30 years later, a new Ocoee High School was built and opened in 2005.

-Robert F. Hungerford High School, founded in 1897 as the Robert F. Hungerford Normal and Industrial School in the historically black community of Eatonville, was renamed Wymore Tech and Wymore Career Education Center in the 1960's until it became the Hungerford Preparatory School in the late 1990's and operated as a district-wide magnet school without a specific geographic attendance zone.
+Robert F. Hungerford High School, founded in 1897 as the Robert F. Hungerford Normal and Industrial School in the historically black community of Eatonville, was renamed Wymore Tech and Wymore Career Education Center in the 1960s until it became the Hungerford Preparatory School in the late 1990s and operated as a district-wide magnet school without a specific geographic attendance zone.
 OCPS closed Hungerford Prep in 2009.

 Approximately half of the district's high schools were opened after 2000, not including reconstructed campuses for existing schools.